celebrations & observances

 Pansexual and Panromantic Awareness Day (May 24)

-May 24 marks Pansexual Visibility Day — a day for our community to uplift, elevate and celebrate those who identify as pansexual.
-Pan people’s sexuality can often be erased when they are assumed to be either gay or straight, or when their pan identity isn’t taken seriously, so it’s essential to make sure that we uplift the voices of pan people.
+May 24 marks Pansexual Visibility Day — a day for to uplift, elevate and celebrate those who identify as pansexual.
+Pansexual people can often have their identity be erased by people not taking their identity seriously, and/or assuming they are either gay or straight.
+This is why it's essential to make sure that we uplift the voices of pan people.

 Some people use pansexual as the sole term to describe their sexuality, while others use pan in addition to other words.
 It is also often considered part of the overall bisexual+ community and can be used alongside a number of other terms in this family such as “bi,” “queer” or “fluid.”